Pillsbury Winthrop Shaw Pittman LLP - The Inside View

 The Work

-On the corporate side, the firm covers M&A, emerging company work, venture capital, private equity and securities deals.
-Energy, tech, and financial institutions keep the corporate books full, as well as work for clients in consumer products and business-enterprise software.
-Sources also highlighted high levels of responsibility here: “I was emailing clients directly in first year,” one source told us.
+On the corporate side, the firm is split into two departments: corporate and securities and corporate and securities technology.
+Within these, the firm works in areas including M&A, emerging company work, venture capital, private equity and securities deals.
+Energy, tech and financial institutions keep the corporate books full, as well as work for clients in consumer products and business enterprise software.
+Sources also highlighted high levels of responsibility here: “I was emailing clients directly in the first year,” one source told us.
 “I feel very confident answering questions now without input from higher up.”
-Sources had worked on corporate formation and governance for emerging companies, and helping those companies – or other more established ones – go public, as well as debt and equity financings.
+Juniors had worked on corporate formation and governance for emerging companies and helped those companies – or other more established ones – go public.
+They had also worked on debt and equity financings.
 “Over the last two years I’ve gotten to do every aspect: from the term sheet, to drafting, to preparing the closing set.”
+One survey respondent in this practice commented: “I love my practice area and the partners I work with are at the top of their field – I'm often working right beside the partners on deals.”

 Career Development